MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 > This article applies to Microsoft Edge version 105 or later.

 > [!IMPORTANT]
-> Developers should be aware that the WebAssembly (WASM) interpreter running in enhanced security mode will not yield the expected level of performance.
+> Developers should be aware that the WebAssembly (WASM) interpreter running in enhanced security mode might not yield the expected level of performance.
 We recommend adding your site as an [exception](#enhanced-security-sites) to opt-out of enhanced security mode for site users.

 ## Overview